Home / Blog / SPC / How to calculate Cp, Pp, Ppk

 If this is not the case, this does not mean that short-term dispersion is greater than long-term dispersion, but that dispersion is not stable over time.

-Methods for calculating Cp, Pp, Ppk
+Methods for calculating capability indices Cp, Pp, Ppk

 As we've just seen, Cp and Pp are calculated using the same formula.
 Cp and Pp are differentiated by the time periods over which variability is calculated.
 There are several methods for calculating Cp and Pp.